samhains/samhains.github.io/_projects/altered-zones-zine.md

 date: 2020-08-05 11:37:34 +0000
 ---

-Created a zine exploring altered physical and psychic states and spaces, born from the altered zone of quarantine.
+A zine exploring altered physical and psychic states and spaces, born from the altered zone of quarantine.
 All proceeds towards drug policy reform.

 Can be purchased from [here](https://gumroad.com/alteredzones).